videocoin/vivid-open/README.md

 marketplace_env.list
 ```

-See in the revelnat sections of the modules in this document for details of environment varaibles in the above files
+See in the relevant sections of the modules in this document for details of environment varaibles in the above files

 **Note: If you use the test wallet mnemonic/private key specified in this doc, the generated contract addresses are deterministic, if the contracts are deployed in the order specified in the document due to deterministic nonce update.
 This will useful for quick testing**
 ### Build nft-app